Bret Baier: Career

-In February 2024, Baier traveled to Ukraine to interview President Volodymyr Zelenskyy about the ongoing Russian invasion of Ukraine.
+In February 2024, Baier traveled to Ukraine to interview President Volodymyr Zelenskyy about the ongoing Russo-Ukrainian war.
 It was the first interview Zelenskyy has done on the front lines of the war.
 In the interview, Zelenskyy called Tucker Carlson's interview with Vladimir Putin "two hours of bullshit," and made the case for more western aid to Ukraine.

 On October 16, 2024, Baier met with Democratic presidential candidate Kamala Harris on Fox News for her first interview on this network.
 The interview was described as "contentious" and "fiery", with Baier frequently interrupting Harris and the two talking over each other.
 Baier's "combative interview delivered an average of 7.8 million viewers...according to Nielsen data" and got "9.2 million viewers including 1.12 million in the key A24-54 demo, according to finalized data."

-Baier interviewed Zelenskyy again in February 2025 after his contentious Oval Office meeting with Donald Trump and JD Vance.
+Baier interviewed Zelenskyy again in February 2025 after his contentious Oval Office meeting with President Trump and Vice President Vance.
 The interview drew over 6 million viewers.

 Baier released a new history book, To Rescue the American Spirit: Teddy Roosevelt and the Birth of a Superpower, on October 21, 2025.

-On October 24, 2025, it was reported that Bari Weiss, Editor-in-Chief of CBS News, was considering Baier to become a new host of CBS Evening News (as a possible replacement of current hosts John Dickerson and Maurice DuBois) due to a decline in ratings.
-However, Baier's contract with Fox News remains in effect until 2028, so it is therefore unclear whether Baier would be allowed to host the show under his current contract.
-It has also been reported that Weiss is considering former host of CBS Evening News Norah O'Donnell as a potential host (which would mark her return to the show after having departed the program in January 2025), as well as Tony Dokoupil, current host of CBS Mornings, as a new host.
-If Baier is selected, he would be leaving Fox News after nearly 28 years.
-Baier has not publicly commented on the matter.
+On October 24, 2025, it was reported that Bari Weiss, Editor-in-Chief of CBS News, was considering Baier to become the new anchor of CBS Evening News (as a possible replacement of hosts John Dickerson and Maurice DuBois) due to a decline in ratings.
+Baier, who is under contract with FOX through 2028, declined the offer and declared that he is "very happy at FOX."
+Tony Dokoupil was ultimately selected.